magdy-kamal-ok/AdiChallenge/README.md

 # Frameworks:
-	1- NetworkLayer: is natively built framework with ability to be extended with other ApiClientManagers(like Alamofire, or Local Cached Files Manager), and support DataProvider which enable Support for Codable Responses and 2 Types of Error (Local Client Error, and Remote Error), and can support Local Cached Files like json file, with dynamic retry count for requests.
+	1- NetworkLayer: is natively built framework with ability to be extended with other ApiClientManagers(like Alamofire, or Local Cached Files Manager), and support DataProvider which support Codable Responses and 2 Types of Error (Local Client Error, and Remote Error), and can support Local Cached Files like json file, and dynamic retry count for requests.
-  	2- FirebaseCrashlytics: for crash reporting, and used to log non fatal errors
+  	2- FirebaseCrashlytics: for crash reporting, and used to log non fatal errors.

 # Usage:
-	just download the .zip file, go to project path in Command Line print  **pod install** then open AdiChallenge.xcworkspace.
+	download the .zip file, go to project path in Command Line print  **pod install** then open AdiChallenge.xcworkspace.